 94% of diners choose restaurants based on their online reviews.
 For the restaurant industry in particular, reviews can either make or break a business’s customer acquisition efforts.

 Consumers want to know what to expect from their restaurant experience.
 When deciding where and what to order, consumers look to the internet and reviews to guide their decisions.

-Since the start of the pandemic, the restaurant industry has had to completely redesign its dining and food service experience.
-Your business most likely has had to implement one or more new features such as ghost kitchens, outdoor dining, third-party delivery integrations, etc. These new experiences are all great – but are they resonating well with your customers?
+In the past few years, dining and food service trends within the restaurant industry have drastically shifted.
+Your business most likely has had to implement one or more new features such as ghost kitchens, curbside pickup, outdoor dining, third-party delivery integrations, etc. These new experiences are all great – but are they resonating well with your customers?
 Online reviews are where you’ll truly know if your business is providing the best customer experience.